kevinfaveri/ego/README.md

 <h1 align="center">
-  Ego - Kevin personal site
+  Ego
 </h1>

-Project made with Gatsby using .MD files as datasources and styled-components for styling.
+Project made with Gatsby using .MD files as datasource and styled-components for styling.